-Harold T. Holden—or “H,” as he is known to most folks—has been capturing the West in sculptures and paintings for nearly forty years.
-Although his work can be found in the Oklahoma State Capitol and on a U.S. postage stamp, his public sculptures have kept him busy, with twenty monuments completed in the past twenty years.
+Harold T. Holden—or “H,” as he is known to most folks—has been capturing the West in sculptures and paintings for more than 40 years.
+Although his work can be found in the Oklahoma State Capitol and on a U.S. postage stamp, his public sculptures have kept him busy, with 22 monuments completed in the past 20 years.

 Holden’s work is found in museums and collections around the world.
 He has participated in the Autry Museum’s Masters of the American West, the National Cowboy & Western Heritage Museum’s Prix de West Invitational Art Exhibition and Sale, the Cheyenne Frontier Days Western Art Show and Sale, and the Gilcrease Museum’s Rendezvous in Tulsa, Oklahoma.

-Holden lives on a small ranch near Kremlin, Oklahoma, with his wife, Edna Mae, where they raise American Quarter Horses and Texas Longhorns.
+Holden lives near Kremlin, Oklahoma, with his wife, Edna Mae.

-Harold T. Holden is represented by Michael Henington Gallery, Santa Fe, New Mexico; and Wilcox Gallery, Jackson, Wyoming.
-His work can be seen at his own gallery, Holden Art & Law, in downtown Enid.
+Harold T. Holden is represented by Holden Art & Law, Enid, Oklahoma; On Canyon Road, Santa Fe, New Mexico; and Wilcox Gallery, Jackson, Wyoming.

 Back to Artists and Artwork